DewerseB/DewerseB/README.md

 ### Woodstock

 A fully responsive static React app for a fake brand.
-Featuring routes with React router and responsiveness with Bulma.
+Featuring routes with React router, responsiveness with Bulma and a form with client side validation.
 - [Github repository](https://github.com/DewerseB/Woodstock)
 - [Project demo](https://dewerseb.github.io/Woodstock/)